 If you’re visiting Helsinki before Christmas, you cannot miss exploring one of the city’s Christmas Markets.I loved Christmas Markets in Oslo, Norway and Helsinki also do it well!

 One of the popular ones is located in Esplanade Park, where you can find cute little cabins set up instead of the traditional market stalls.
 Get into the Christmas spirit with this 2-hour Christmas guided walking tour of Helsinki, where you visit the Christmas market, learn about Christmas legends and see the magical decorations around the city.

 #9 Go Ice Skating

 Ice skating is fun winter activity and something you should definitely add to your things to do in Helsinki in winter list.
-Back in Norway, I love ice skating in Oslo, so I wanted to try in Helsinki as well!
+Back in Norway, I really enjoy ice skating in Norway, so I wanted to try it in Helsinki as well!

-Every year in the heart of Helsinki, near the central railway station the Helsinki Ice park is set up.
-You can enter it for 6 euro for an adult and 3 euro for a child.
+Every year in the heart of Helsinki, near the central railway station the Helsinki Ice Park is set up.
+You can enter it for 6 euros for an adult and 3 euros for a child.

 HELSINKI IN WINTER FAQ